ANaaim/Reflexion_data_marker_less/description_metada.md

 | distorsion_model  | str       | 'pinhole'/'fisheye'     |          |
 | undistort         | bool      | True or False           |          |

-### Optional metadata (but that could be good practice to have them for example in the case of publications)
+### Metadata camera hardware (but that could be good practice to have them for example in the case of publications)
+These metadata might not be always necessary but could be a good practice to have them.

 | name              | type        | Example              | optional |
 | ----------------- | ----------- | -------------------- | -------- |
 | focal_lenght_mm   | float       | 4.5                  |          |